asiernc/minishell/README.md

 ### Built-ins

-Builtins

-cd = Changes the directory to the specified one, updating the environment variables of pwd and oldpwd.
+- cd = Changes the directory to the specified one, updating the environment variables of pwd and oldpwd.
 We have added the following flags:
-    cd with no arguments goes to the /home directory. cd ~ goes to the /home directory cd - goes to the old directory.
+-     cd with no arguments goes to the /home directory. cd ~ goes to the /home directory cd - goes to the old directory.

-echo = displays a line of text.
-The "-n" flag has been added which prints without the line break. pwd = displays the current directory. env = display environment variables. export = adds or modifies an environment variable.
+- echo = displays a line of text.
+The "-n" flag has been added which prints without the line break.
+- pwd = displays the current directory.
+- env = display environment variables.
+- export = adds or modifies an environment variable.
 If "export hello=world" is run, it creates a new one.
-If "export hello=world hello+="hello " ==> hello=hello=hello             world" is executed, it checks if it exists, and if so, modifies it, you can use quotes or without quotes for the value of the variable.
+-     If "export hello=world hello+="hello " ==>            hello=hello=hello             world" is executed, it checks if it exists, and if so, modifies it, you can use quotes or without quotes for the value of the variable.
 If executed without arguments, it displays the exported variables.
-Unset = can be executed with one or more arguments.
+- unset = can be executed with one or more arguments.
 It checks if the variable exists, and if so, proceeds to delete it.

 ## Screenshots